eProsima/Micro-XRCE-DDS-docs/docs/agent_api.rst

     bool create_client(uint32_t key, uint8_t session, uint16_t mtu, Middleware::Kind middleware_kind, OpResult& op_result);

-Allows to create a `ProxyClient` entity, which can act on behalf of an external client to request the creation/deletion of DDS entities.
+This function allows to create a ``ProxyClient`` entity, which can act on behalf of an external *Client* to request the creation/deletion of DDS entities.

 Returns `true` if the creation was successful, or `false` otherwise.